buaazp/buaazp.github.io/docs/API_of_zimg-lua.md

 - `zimg.rows()` - Get the height of image.
 Return an integer value.
 - `zimg.quality()` - Get the quality of image.
 Return an integer value.
 - `zimg.format()` - Get the format of image.
 Return a string value.
 - `zimg.scale(cols, rows)` - Scale an image with args coles and rows.
 Parameters need two integers.
-Return 0 for succ and -1 for failed.
+Return 1 for succ and -1 for failed.
 - `zimg.crop(x, y, cols, rows)` - Crop an image with args x, y, cols and rows.
 Parameters need four integers.
+Return 1 for succ and -1 for failed.
-Return 0 for succ and -1 for failed.
+- `zimg.rotate(angle)` - Rotates an image the specified number of degrees.
+Parameters need an angle.
+Return 1 for succ and -1 for failed.
 - `zimg.gray()` - Grayscale an image.
-Return 0 for succ and -1 for failed.
+Return 1 for succ and -1 for failed.
 - `zimg.set_quality(quality)` - Set the quality of image.
-Nont return.
+Return 1 for succ and -1 for failed.
 - `zimg.set_format(format)` - Set the format of image.
-Return 0 for succ and -1 for failed.
-Parameter needs format string in this list:
+Return 1 for succ and -1 for failed.
+Parameter needs format string.
-	{'JPEG', 'WEBP', 'GIF', 'PNG'}
 - `log.print(loglevel, string)` - Record a log to zimg's log.
 None retrun.
 Parameters need an integer for loglevel as below and a string for message.

 	```